Roseann Mayer, Author

 This memoir of survival, Bones Beneath the Prairie painted such a vivid picture of being in an abusive marriage after being raised in a picture perfect small Texas town with a picture perfect family.
 If the imagery and emotion doesn’t strike a nerve and get you on the edge of your seat wanting to know more, the journey of self love and healing will.

-Cassandra Hart-Mayer
+Cassandra Hart

 No spam, ever — just the missing stories.